 Water Vole Ecology

-Water voles Arvicola amphibius can be found in both urban and rural areas and are generally found living within the banks of water bodies such as rivers, streams, ponds and ditches.
+Water voles Arvicola amphibius can be found in both urban and rural areas.
+You will generally find them living within the banks of water bodies such as rivers, streams, ponds and ditches.
 They feed on a variety of different plant species including grasses and aquatic plants.
-Water voles excavate burrows within the banks of water bodies which can extend for several metres, and may be used by successive generations.
-They are the fastest declining wild mammal in Britain, largely due to habitat loss and predation be the introduced American mink Neovision vison.
+Water voles burrow within the banks of water bodies, these burrows can extend for several metres.
+Successive generations can then use these burrows.
+They are the fastest declining wild mammal in Britain, this is largely due to habitat loss and the introduction of American mink Neovision vison.

 Protection and Legislation